SDA-SE/sda-spring-boot-commons/docs/migration-2-to-3.md

 - A major upgrade of Spring Security is included.
 - Spring configuration properties changed.
 - S3 libraries changed to a new and different Java API of AWS.
+- WireMock dependency changed to _standalone_ variant that provides transitive dependencies directly in new packages.

 ## Jakarta EE